grettke/help/help.md

             -   Fail-fast: it is better to know immediately if there are resolution issues.
         -   Prefer to declare anonymous functions with `function`.
         -   [Quoted via](https://www.gnu.org/software/emacs/manual/html_node/elisp/Using-Lexical-Binding.html#Using-Lexical-Binding).
-        -   If a non-special variable appears outside of a let form, the byte-compiler will warn about reference or assignment to a &ldquo;free variable&rdquo;.
-An unused non-special variable binding within a let form provokes the byte-compiler will warn about an &ldquo;unused lexical variable&rdquo;.
+        -   If a non-special variable appears outside of a let form, the byte-compiler will warn about reference or assignment to a "free variable".
+An unused non-special variable binding within a let form provokes the byte-compiler will warn about an "unused lexical variable".
 The byte-compiler will also issue a warning if you use a special variable as a function argument.
 -   Source Block
     -   Be sure that every one has a `NAME` property with a `UUID` value.
         -   YASnippet `sc` does this.
 So does code in Hacking/Org Mode/Utility.